This award is intended for students within the School of Social and Political Science.

 The impact activity is a chance to put your skills to work.
 You may work individually or in a group.

-An impact activity is any activity that you undertake that is not credit-bearing or paid employment.
+An impact activity is any activity that you undertake that is not credit-bearing.
 It is an extracurricular activity and should have some sort of positive impact on your peers at university or the non-academic world.

 Some activities in the University have an associated bespoke Edinburgh Award which may be more suitable for you to complete.
 You cannot use the same activity for more than one Award.